The brewery

 1912

-An entirely new brewhouse is realized, equipped with a modern chiller and a steam engine with a tall chimney for energy supply.
+A completely new brewhouse is built, equipped with a modern refrigeration system and a steam engine with a tall chimney for energy supply.

 1914

-World War I breaks out in Europe.
-Many breweries have to close their doors, but thanks to the entrepreneurial spirit of the Geenen family, Lindeboom remains active.
+The First World War breaks out in Europe.
+Many breweries are forced to shut down but thanks to the Geenen family’s entrepreneurial spirit, Lindeboom remains in business.

 1940

-After Bernard’s death, son Willem (3rd generation) takes over the management, assisted by his aunt Christine.
-Willem takes the first steps towards modernization by being one of the first in Limburg to switch from open to closed fermentation tanks.
+After Bernard’s death, his son Willem (third generation) takes over management, assisted by his aunt Christine.
+Willem takes the first steps toward modernization by being one of the first in Limburg to switch from open to closed fermentation tanks.

 1945

-Even during World War II, Lindeboom remained afloat.
-In the following years, when many smaller breweries were taken over, Lindeboom remained independent.
+During the Second World War, Lindeboom also remains afloat.
+In the years that follow, during which many smaller breweries are taken over, Lindeboom remains independent.

 1970

-The 100th anniversary of the brewery is celebrated.
-William invests in new aluminum barrels to replace the wooden ones.
+The brewery celebrates its 100th anniversary.
+Willem invests in new aluminum barrels to replace the wooden ones.

 1978

-The fourth generation, sons Ben (since 1971) and Willem (since 1978), took over and further modernized the brewery.
+The fourth generation, sons Ben (since 1971) and Willem (since 1978), take over management and further modernize the brewery.

 1985

-The first steps in exports are taken, with beer exported to England and America.
+The first steps towards international export are taken, Beer is now exported to England and America.

 1995

-On the occasion of its 125th anniversary, Lindeboom receives the designation of Purveyor to the Court.
+On the occasion of its 125th anniversary, Lindeboom receives the title of Purveyor to the Dutch Royal Household.

 2011

-After the death of Willem Geenen, the brewery comes into the hands of son Bernd Geenen (5th generation).
+After the death of Willem Geenen, the brewery is passed down to his son, Bernd Geenen (5th generation).

 2013

-The renovated and fully modernized brewing hall is opened by (from left to right): Ms. Geenen, Gouverneur Bovens, general manager Paul Joosten and Bernd Geenen.
+The renovated and fully modernized brewhouse is opened by (from left to right): Mrs. Geenen, Governor Bovens, General Manager Paul Joosten and Bernd Geenen.

 2017